Joël van der Weele

 Dianna is a postdoc at CREED at the University of Amsterdam.
 Her research has two main areas of focus.
 1) She uses eye tracking and computational modeling to understand how attention plays a role in choice processes.
 2) She explores the neural and behavioral mechanisms of social influences such as conformity and reputation on choice.
 She completed her Ph.D. in neurobiology at Duke University working in the lab of Dr. Scott Huettel and collaborating with Dr. Rachel Kranton.

 Davide is a PhD student at CREED, the Center for Research in Experimental Economics and Political Decision Making of the University of Amsterdam.
 He works under the supervision of Joël van der Weele.
 His research focuses on the way individuals select and interpret evidence to support the beliefs that they are good, smart and healthy, and that the future will be bright.
 Before joining CREED, Davide received an MPhil in economics from the Tinbergen Institute.

-Irene is a master student at the University of Amsterdam, in the master program Behavioural Economics & Game Theory.
-She is research assistant and administrative manager for the project.
-Her research interests are economic preferences (patience, trust, reciprocity etc.) and the factors influencing them.
+Sára is a master student in Economics at the University of Amsterdam, specialized in Behavioral Economics and Game Theory.
+She is a research assistant of Joël van der Weele.
+Her main research interests are economic preferences (patience, trust, reciprocity etc.) and the factors influencing them.